Mitch Garver

-Mitchell Lynn Garver (born January 15, 1991) is an American professional baseball catcher and designated hitter who is a free agent.
-He has played in Major League Baseball (MLB) for the Minnesota Twins, Texas Rangers, and Seattle Mariners.
+Mitchell Lynn Garver (born January 15, 1991) is an American professional baseball catcher and designated hitter in the New York Yankees organization.
+He has previously played in Major League Baseball (MLB) for the Minnesota Twins, Texas Rangers, and Seattle Mariners.
 Garver made his MLB debut with the Twins in 2017 and won a Silver Slugger Award in 2019.
 The Twins traded him to the Rangers in 2022, and he won the 2023 World Series with them.
 That December, he signed with the Mariners.

 Early life

 Garver was born on January 15, 1991, in Albuquerque, New Mexico.
 He attended La Cueva High School in Albuquerque, catching for the school baseball team.
 Garver was a skilled center back for the school soccer team, and his coach suggested that Garver move to England to further pursue his soccer career.
 Garver, who preferred baseball, was "terrified" at the prospect and turned down the offer.
 As a junior in 2008, he helped the soccer and baseball team both win state championships.
 In 2009, Garver was named the Albuquerque Public Schools Male Athlete of the Year and an all-state and honorable mention All-American in baseball.
 He batted .521 as a senior with 10 home runs.